syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/bar.png)

-### Stacking Bar Chart
+### Stacking bar chart

-Stacking bar chart is the same as the stacking column chart, but the variation is it is rotated 90 degrees in the clockwise direction.
+Stacking bar chart is similar to stacking column chart.
+But, it differs from direction; it is rotated 90 degrees in clockwise direction.
 This type of chart is widely used for proportional analysis over a particular period of time.

 The following code snippet shows how to select a stacking bar chart.